DEFRA/ffc-pay-statement-receiver/README.md

 - Kubernetes
 - Helm

+## Api contracts

+All api contracts are fully documented in an [OpenAPI specification](docs/openapi.yaml).

 ## Running the application

 The application is designed to run in containerised environments, using Docker Compose in development and Kubernetes in production.